Kooboo/Kooboo/README.md

 **Template Versatility**: Import any HTML template or clone from any URL.

-# Develop full-function websites, e-commerce platforms, or applications quickly.
+# Develop websites, e-commerce platforms, or applications

 Kooboo significantly speeds up website development.
 For example, displaying content from a database in a list requires just a few lines of code.